sualeh/presentations/content/slides/web-mcp.md

 - W3C standard exposing JavaScript tools to AI
 - Supported by Google and Microsoft
-- Runs fully in user’s browser
+- Tools run fully in user’s browser
 - Designed for human-in-the-loop